Introduction

 Let's create a reactive form to input data about a pet.
 We will need the species and the name of the pet.
 First, let's define the corresponding types:

-Then, let's define the Form itself:
+Then, let's define the form itself:

-and Form.Yield
+Form.Yield

 We have now defined how a species and a name should be composed into a Pet, and how the name should be verified.
 Time to define how to render the corresponding reactive form.

-Rendering a Form
+Rendering a form

-The Form we defined has the following type:
+The form we defined has the following type:

 The first type argument to our form is Pet